arielf/weight-loss/HOWTO.md

 `Makefile`, and which you may change if interested:

-To change these you may call `make` with arguments changing the values, e.g:
+To change these you may call `make` with arguments changing the values, like this:

->     make VarName1=Value1 Varname2=Value2 ...
+>     make VarName1=Value1 VarName2=Value2 ...

-> The variables and their defaults settings are:
+The current variables and their defaults settings are:
->

     BS = 7            # -- bootsrapping rounds
     P = 4             # -- multiple passes over the data